davs3275/sbs/med/collier.md

 his whole heart all that happens and is allotted to him.
 He never minds other people's speech, thoughts, or actions, unless public necessity and general good require it.
-No; he keeps himself to his own busi- ness, and contemplates that portion of the whole allotted him by the fates, and endeavours to do the first as it should be, and believes that his lot is good.
+No; he keeps himself to his own business, and contemplates that portion of the whole allotted him by the fates, and endeavours to do the first as it should be, and believes that his lot is good.
 For every man's fate is suitable, since it is suited to